MattDoesAThing/yuzu-wiki/FAQ.md

 ### **What is yuzu?**

 yuzu is an experimental open-source emulator for the Nintendo Switch from the creators of Citra.
-It is written in C++ with portability in mind, with builds actively maintained for Windows and Linux.
+It is written in C++ with portability in mind, with builds actively maintained for Windows, Linux and Android.
 The emulator currently can play various commercial titles and homebrew applications with varying degrees of success.

 ### **Which software license is yuzu licensed under?**